Skip to Content

 Explore holiday customs throughout the World Showcase, where holiday storytellers, musicians, and performers will put on special shows about their winter holiday traditions.

-Between Morocco and France, you can hear the incredible and inspiring story of Hannukah.
+In addition, between the Morocco and France pavilions, you can hear the incredible and inspiring story of Hannukah, as well as learn about different Hannukah traditions around the world.

 Eat your way around the holiday kitchens